muse-sisay/TheFrenchGhostys-YouTube-DL-Archivist-Scripts/README.md

 ## Setup on Android
 You will need termux, a terminal emulato r for android. [[Google Play](https://play.google.com/store/apps/details?id=com.termux), [F-Droid](https://f-droid.org/repository/browse/?fdid=com.termux)]

 Copy `/habeshaGhosty-dl/habeshaGhosty-android` and run `setup.sh`.
 It will prompt you for  username and host address.
-Then copy `termux-url-opener` to `~/bin`
 <br>Then share LINK from `YoutTube` TO `TERMUX`.